Lion’s mane mushroom recipe

 Roasted Lion’s Mane Mushroom Bites

-Roasting is a first-rate alternative in case you’re after a no-fuss method.
+Roasting is a first-rate alternative if you’re after a no-fuss method.
 Preheat your oven to four hundred°F and arrange mushroom slices on a baking sheet lined with parchment paper.
 Drizzle them with olive oil, and season with smoked paprika, garlic powder, and sea salt.
 Roast for 15–20 mins, flipping halfway through until smooth and slightly caramelized.
 Perfect for snacking or serving as an appetizer.

 Lion’s Mane Mushroom “Steaks” with Balsamic Glaze